Not Just Advice – Legal Strategy That Works

 Financial Requirements

 To get a High Potential Individual visa, a person must be able to show that they will be able to pay their own way when they get to the UK and not need government help.
-On the day of the application, you must be able to show that you had at least £1,270 in cash on hand.
+On the day of the application, you must be able to show that you had at least £1,270 held as cleared funds in a personal bank account.

 The person applying for a High Potential Individual visa must be able to show that they have had the money in their account for at least 28 days, but no more than 31 days before they apply.
 People who are already in the UK and want to switch to this route will not have to show proof of funds as long as they have been there for at least one year.